oskarth/experiments.oskarth.com/content/unix02b.md

 Indeed, we are now back in `main` and are about to call `exit`, and our stack is back to the same state it was just before it was about to call `ls`.

+TODO: make small exercise?
+To check your understanding, write down what each thing on the stack is.

+TODO: make video of tracing